Bryce-Davidson/Data-Structures/README.md

 # Data-Structures

-A repository of data structures for Java and Python.
+A repository of data structures for Python.

 ## Sequential Terms